earthobservations/wetterdienst/docs/usage/python-examples.rst

     print(stations.all().df.head())

-Get data for a parameter set:
+Get data for a dataset:

 .. ipython:: python